-In the events industry, IMEX and EventMB partnered to organize Event Startup Competition in order to acknowledge the raising stars and help event professionals get exposure to the most cutting edge and innovative technology.
+In the events industry, IMEX and EventMB partnered to organize Event Startup Competition in order to acknowledge the rising stars and help event professionals get exposure to the most cutting edge and innovative technology.

 At many conferences, exhibitors are located in secluded areas, away from visiting delegates, and very few people actually pay them a visit.
 Try to maximize the value of breaks for your sponsors.
 It’s practically the only time they can meet the delegates, so make sure to place them close to the networking areas.